Tax Accountant Career Overview

 What are some of the most rewarding aspects of working as a tax accountant?
 Some of the most challenging aspects?

-I've always had a passion for entrepreneurship and so by far one of the most rewarding aspects of my job is providing valuable guidance to business owners and helping them to reach their goals and grow their businesses.
-There are some clients that I've been working with for several years now and there is something truly rewarding and humbling when they call asking for your opinion on various matters and truly value your insight.
+I’ve always had a passion for entrepreneurship.
+By far, one of the most rewarding aspects of my job is providing valuable guidance to business owners and helping them reach their goals and grow their businesses.
+There are some clients that I’ve been working with for several years now, and there is something truly rewarding and humbling when they call asking for your opinion on various matters and truly value your insight.

 One of the most challenging aspects can be the stress of having various deadlines and needing to constantly stay up to date with new legislation, regulations, and court rulings to see how tax law changes could impact clients.
 It can be especially challenging when it is unknown if certain legislation will pass because we often have to operate with uncertainty and still advise clients accordingly.